Which eating disorders do you treat?

-Seeds of Hope at Mountainside is an in-network provider.
+Seeds of Hope is an in-network provider.
 For a complete list of accepted insurances, please visit the Insurance & Payment information page on our website or speak to one of our knowledgeable admissions representatives at 610-644-6464.

 How much will treatment cost?

-Seeds of Hope at Mountainside offers an all-inclusive residential program.
+Seeds of Hope offers an all-inclusive residential program.
 Our daily rate includes all of the services we offer.
 Lab tests, medications and external medical evaluations will be billed separately to your insurance.
-Seeds of Hope at Mountainside is an in-network provider.
+Seeds of Hope is an in-network provider.
 Exact cost of treatment varies depending on your insurance coverage.
 Our knowledgeable admissions representatives are available to assist with insurance verification.
 Please call 610-644-6464 to speak with them today.